mohit-maharan/iac-terraform-azure/README.md

-# 🔐 GitHub Branch Protection Template
+# 🔐 GitHub Branch Protection Template12

 This repository contains a ready-to-use automation script and configuration for applying **branch protection rules** on GitHub using the CLI.